openstack/releases/README.rst

 Deliverable Files
 =================

+Deliverable repositories for projects tagged with release:cycle_with_intermediatry or release:cycle_with_milestones should be placed in their respective releases within the deliverables directory.
+Deliverable repositories for projects tagged with release:indepedent should be placed in the deliverables/_independent directory.
+Deliverable repositories tagged with release:none have no release and are not tracked in this repository.

 For deliverable set of projects, we use one YAML file per release series to hold all of the metadata for all releases of that deliverable.
 For each release, we need to track: